hrfee/schoolasm/README.md

 ### *school-asm*

-An attempt at an interpreter (compiler and VM, maybe?) for a made up instruction set inspired by what I used in A level CS exams.
+An attempt at an interpreter (compiler and VM, maybe?) for a made up instruction set inspired by what was in my A level exam questions.
 ```shell
 go build github.com/hrfee/schoolasm
 ./schoolasm hello.asm
 ```
+Instructions and encoded format are explained in `spec.txt`.

 ### *license*